Hecke operators for curves over non-archimedean local fields and related finite rings: Introduction

 and show their compatibility with the action on $G[\![t]\!]$-coinvariants.
 In Sec.\ \ref{coord-free-sec} we discuss coordinate-free versions of our local Hecke algebras and define the small Hecke algebra $\HH^{sm}_{G,O/\fm^N[\![t]\!]}$.

 In Sec.\ \ref{G-bun-sec} we present auxiliary results on $G$-bundles.
-In Sec.\ \ref{prin-sl2-sec} we recall facts about the principal $\ssl_2$-subalgebra.
-In Sec.\ \ref{nice-G-sec} and \ref{nice-bun-constr-sec} we introduce and study the notion of a {\it nice $G$-bundle} on a curve with a fixed point $p$: these are $G$-bundles for which we can control automorphisms over $C-p$ with a fixed order $n$ of pole at $p$.
-One of the key results here is the existence of curves over given finite fields (of sufficiently large characteristic) with such nice $G$-bundles for arbitrarily large $n$ (see Cor.\ \ref{nice-G-bun-cor}).
+In Sec.\ \ref{nice-G-sec} we introduce the notion of a {\it nice $G$-bundle} on a curve with a fixed point $p$: these are $G$-bundles for which we can control automorphisms over $C-p$ with a fixed order $n$ of pole at $p$.
+In the appendix we prove existence of curves over arbitrary fields (with a mild restriction on the characteristic) with such nice $G$-bundles for arbitrarily large $n$.
 In Sec.\ \ref{gen-triv-O-sec} we relate generic triviality of $G$-bundles over a curve $C$ over $K$ with existence of an extension to $C_O$ (a smooth proper model over $O$).

 In Sec.\ \ref{hecke-bunG-sec} we study Hecke operators on the Schwartz space $\WW$ of half-densities on $\Bun_G$ for a curve $C$ over $K$, and use global arguments to prove our main result Theorem \ref{small-hecke-thm}.
 In Sec.\ \ref{hecke-bunG-K-sec} we relate the operators on $\WW$ arising from the representation theory of $G(K(\!(t)\!))$ in pro-vector spaces with those given by the Hecke correspondences.
 We also prove commutation of Hecke operators in $H(C)$ corresponding to different $K$-points of a curve $C$ (see Theorem \ref{HC-comm-thm}).
 In Sec.\ \ref{hecke-K-O-sec} we discuss Hecke operators over $O$ and $O/\fm^N$ arising from elements of $H(C)$.
 Note that we can explicitly describe these Hecke operators only for minuscule coweights $\la$.
 Finally in Sec.\ \ref{comm-hecke-sec} we give a global proof of Theorem \ref{small-hecke-thm} on commutativity of the small local Hecke algebra over $O/\fm^N$, using Theorem \ref{HC-comm-thm} and nice $G$-bundles.